mortizm1988/PhD_accounting_governance/slides.md

 Typical accounting-related motives for suing: dissemination of optimistic information or omission of relevant adverse information.

 Loss causation is an essential element in securities litigation.
-According to law, loss causation is established in three parts:
+According to the law, loss causation is established in three parts:
 1. identifying a ‘corrective disclosure’ (a release of information that reveals to the market the pertinent truth that was previously concealed or obscured by the company’s fraud).
 2. showing that the stock price dropped soon after the corrective disclosure.
 3. eliminating other possible explanations for this price drop.